geftimov/android-viewpager-transformers/README.md

 android-viewpager-transformers
 ==============================

-A collection of view pager transformers
+A collection of view pager transformers.

 This repos is fork from [daimajia](https://github.com/daimajia/ViewPagerTransforms) but i uploaded it to maven central and added some more javadoc.

 #Getting Started